ericaheeja/real-time-chat/client/README.md

 ### `npm start`

-- on Client, Open [http://localhost:3000] to view it in your browser.
+- Open [http://localhost:3000] to view it in your browser.

-*Check if the port 3000 is empty before open.
+\*Check if the port 3000 is empty before open.